atom/bracket-matcher/README.md

 Matching brackets and quotes are sensibly inserted for you.
 If you dislike this functionality, you can disable it from the Bracket Matcher section of the Settings view (`cmd-,`).

+From the settings menu you can toggle whether (English-style) quotation marks are treated like brackets in autocompletion.